The Story of Israel

-Some Christians claim that the OT is no longer important for us today other than as a book of stories we tell our children about Noah’s ark or Daniel and the lion’s den.
-Some argue that if Jesus didn’t say anything about a topic found in the OT, then it’s not relevant.
-But Jesus respected the authority of the OT and upheld its teachings even when he didn’t repeat everything written there.
+Some Christians claim that the Old Testament is no longer important for us today other than as a book of stories we tell our children about Noah’s ark or Daniel and the lion’s den.
+Some argue that if Jesus didn’t say anything about a topic found in the Old Testament, then it’s not relevant to us.
+But Jesus respected the authority of the Old Testament and upheld its teachings even when he didn’t repeat everything written there.

-Certainly some things have changed from the OT times.
-Paul clearly states that some of the laws pertaining specifically to Jews do not apply to Gentiles, such as food restrictions or circumcision.
-We no longer sacrifice animals at a temple because Jesus was the supreme and final sacrifice for sin (Hebrews 10).
+Certainly some things have changed from Old Testament times.
+In the New Testament, Paul clearly states that some of the laws pertaining specifically to Jews do not apply to Gentiles, such as food restrictions or circumcision.
+Christians no longer sacrifice animals at a temple, because Jesus was the supreme and final sacrifice for sin (Hebrews 10).
 Christians worship on Sunday rather than Saturday (by the way, the Bible never calls Sunday the Christian “Sabbath” or explains the reason for this change).

-But we should not ignore the moral teachings of the OT and claim that they are no longer relevant in the Christian era.
-Jesus continued to teach from the OT scriptures as did Paul and the other NT writers.
-If we want to know the will of God, we cannot ignore the OT.
+But we should not ignore the moral teachings of the Old Testament and claim that they are no longer relevant in the Christian era.
+Jesus continued to teach from the Old Testament scriptures as did Paul and the other New Testament writers.
+If we want to know the will of God, we cannot ignore the Old Testament .

 Old Testament Geography